AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 \subsection{Modulation Complexity and Scalability}

-Drawing from the previous section, the additional computational burden introduced by the \ac{AFDM} modulator/demodulator, relative to conventional \ac{OFDM}, stems only from the two chirp-domain element-wise phase rotation operations applied immediately before and after the \ac{FFT}/\ac{IFFT} stage, as all other operations and blocks are identical and can be reused directly (excluding the channel equalization block), as shown in Fig.~\ref{fig:OFDM_AFDM_blockdiagram}.
+Drawing from the previous section, the additional computational burden of the \ac{AFDM} modulator/demodulator relative to conventional \ac{OFDM} stems only from the two chirp-domain element-wise phase rotations applied immediately before and after the \ac{FFT}/\ac{IFFT} stage; all other blocks are identical and can be reused directly (excluding channel equalization), as shown in Fig.~\ref{fig:OFDM_AFDM_blockdiagram}.
 Thereby, each complex phase rotation over $N$ samples (equivalent to the number of subcarriers) is implemented simply via $N$ element-wise complex multiplications, which require a total of $6N$ \acp{FLOP}.
 Hence, the two rotations introduce an extra cost of $12N$ \acp{FLOP} per \ac{AFDM} symbol block of $N$ complex symbols.

 With the conventional $Q$-point \ac{FFT}/\ac{IFFT} cost given by $C_{\mathrm{FFT},Q} \triangleq 5Q\log_2 Q$ \acp{FLOP}, the total per-block modulator/demodulator complexity for \ac{AFDM} with $N$ symbols is then obtained as